Wafer Ash: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Potential Substance Interactions with Wafer Ash

-1. Anticoagulant and antiplatelet drugs: Warfarin, heparin, and aspirin are just a few examples of the anticoagulant and antiplatelet drugs that Wafer Ash’s coumarin concentration may interact with, thus raising the risk of bleeding.
+1. Anticoagulant and antiplatelet drugs: Warfarin, heparin, and aspirin are just a few examples of the anticoagulant and antiplatelet drugs that Wafer Ash’s coumarin may interact with, thus raising the risk of bleeding.
 Therefore, before consuming Wafer Ash supplements, people who are taking these medications should talk to a doctor.

 2. Blood pressure-lowering drugs: Wafer ash extracts may have hypotensive properties, which may enhance the effects of blood pressure-lowering drugs.
 If using Wafer Ash along with antihypertensive drugs, it is crucial to keep an eye on blood pressure levels and seek medical help immediately if you notice any drastic changes to your blood pressure levels.